mknnj/kube-apilibrary/README.md

 ```

+**Note**: NUM_NODES is for multi-node training but since we are testing on just one machine, you do not have to worry about it too much.

-If your job doesn't specify any distributed strategy support please set `isSingleGPU: true` in your POST request, in this way your job won't be scheduled on more than 1 GPU.
+If your job doesn't specify any distributed strategy support please set *isSingleGPU* to *true* as command parameter, in this way your job won't be scheduled on more than 1 GPU.
 ## Complete Examples
 Here you have some toy examples in each framework, adding the scheduler approach to some hello-world scripts.
+These are simple working example to show you the usage of the library and where to call its key functions in order to properly interact with the scheduler.
 ### Pytorch Lightning
  ```dockerfile
  FROM nvcr.io/nvidia/pytorch:21.09-py3